 Board of Directors Details of the relevant agendas and the subsequent The particulars inscribed in Article 14-5 of the Securities and Exchange Act.
 The matters that are not resolved by the Audit Committee must be resolved with the consent of more than two thirds of the board directors. in 2021.
-6.To pass the Company's "Corporate Charter" partial amendment case.7.Passed the partial amendment to the "Regulations Governing the Election of Directors" of the Company.
+6.To pass the Company's "Corporate Charter" partial amendment case.
+7.Passed the partial amendment to the "Regulations Governing the Election of Directors" of the Company.
 8.Passed the partial amendment to the "Organization Code of the Remuneration Committee" of the Company.
 9.To pass the Company's "Investment Cycle" partial amendment case.
 10.Passed the partial amendment to the "Procedure for the Acquisition or Disposition of Assets" of the Company.
 11.Passed the partial amendment to the "Procedures for Loaning funds to others" of the Company.
 12.Passed the partial amendment to the "Procedure for Endorsement/Guarantee" of the Company.
 13.Passed the partial amendment to the "Corporate Governance Best Practice Principles" of the Company.
 14.Passed the partial amendment to the "Sustainable Development Best Practice Principles" of the Company.
-2022.5.9 22 nd Meeting of the 5 th Board of Directors 1.
-Passed the consolidated financial statements of the Company covering 2022 Q1.
-2. Passed the budget of the Company in 2022 Q3.
-3. Passed the Company subsidiary's endorsement guarantee quota case pertaining to customs matters.
-4. To pass the "commissioned self-owned land construction project contract case" of the Company's Chongqing Gtek Technology Co., Ltd 5.
-The endorsement and guarantee made by the company for the credit line applied for by Hong Kong Anli, the subsidiary, to Bank is hereby proposed for approval.
-6. The loaning of funds made by HK Anli, a subsidiary of the company, to Chongqing Gtek Technology Co., Ltd is hereby proposed for approval. √ x 2022.7.14 2nd Meeting of the 6th Remuneration Committee 1.Passed the partial amendment to the "Procedure for the Acquisition or Disposition of Assets" of the Company's subsidiary Anli Hong Kong.
-2.Passed the partial amendment to the "Procedure for the Acquisition or Disposition of Assets" of the Company's subsidiary Kuanghe Hong Kong.
-3.Passed the partial amendment to the "Procedure for the Acquisition or Disposition of Assets" of the Company's subsidiary KUNSHAN ANLI PRECISE METAL CO., LTD. 4.Passed the partial amendment to the "Procedure for the Acquisition or Disposition of Assets" of the Company's subsidiary KUNSHAN KUANGHE ELECTRONIC TECHNOLOGY CO., LTD 5.Passed the partial amendment to the "Procedure for the Acquisition or Disposition of Assets" of the Company's subsidiary Chongqing Gtek Technology Co., Ltd. 6.Passed the partial amendment to the "Procedure for the Acquisition or Disposition of Assets" of the Company's subsidiary Antronic Technologies Ltd. (Huzhou). ✓ ×
+2022.5.9 22 nd Meeting of the 5 th Board of Directors Passed the consolidated financial statements of the Company covering 2022 Q1.
+Passed the budget of the Company in 2022 Q3.
+Passed the Company subsidiary's endorsement guarantee quota case pertaining to customs matters.
+To pass the "commissioned self-owned land construction project contract case" of the Company's Chongqing Gtek Technology Co., Ltd The endorsement and guarantee made by the company for the credit line applied for by Hong Kong Anli, the subsidiary, to Bank is hereby proposed for approval.
+The loaning of funds made by HK Anli, a subsidiary of the company, to Chongqing Gtek Technology Co., Ltdis hereby proposed for approval. ~ x 2022.7.14 2 nd Meeting of the 6 th Remuneration Committee Passed the partial amendment to the "Procedure for the Acquisition or Disposition of Assets" of the Company's subsidiary Anli Hong Kong.
+Passed the partial amendment to the "Procedure for the Acquisition or Disposition of Assets" of the Company's subsidiary Kuanghe Hong Kong.
+Passed the partial amendment to the "Procedure for the Acquisition or Disposition of Assets" of the Company's subsidiary KUNSHAN ANLI PRECISE METAL CO., LTD Passed the partial amendment to the "Procedure for the Acquisition or Disposition of Assets" of the Company's subsidiary KUNSHAN KUANGHE ELECTRONIC TECHNOLOGY CO., LTD Passed the partial amendment to the "Procedure for the Acquisition or Disposition of Assets" of the Company's subsidiary KUNSHAN KUANGHE ELECTRONIC TECHNOLOGY CO., LTD Passed the partial amendment to the "Procedure for the Acquisition or Disposition of Assets" of the Company's subsidiary Chongqing Gtek Technology Co., Ltd. Passed the partial amendment to the "Procedure for the Acquisition or Disposition of Assets" of the Company's subsidiary Chongqing Gtek Technology Co., Ltd. Passed the partial amendment to the "Procedure for the Acquisition or Disposition of Assets" of the Company's subsidiary Antronic Technologies Ltd. (Huzhou).
+V ×